carsontang/carsontang.github.com/index.md

 ---
 {% include JB/setup %}

-Guides written mainly for myself, but I hope they help you out, too.
+Guides I've written over the past year.
+Mainly for myself, but I hope they help you out, too.

 ### Posts